-• Economic Impact Report.
-Findings will be included in Draft and Final Study Report.
+Deliverables: An Economic Impact Memo.
+Findings will be included in the Draft and Final Versions of the Trail Study Report.

 TASK 8 - Preliminary Environmental Assessment

 CONSULTANT will perform a preliminary environmental assessment of the Preferred Trail Alternative to identify potential areas of focus under the National Environmental Policy Act ("NEPA").
 This preliminary assessment will consider the appropriate environmental documents (i.e., Categorical Exclusions) and the necessary environmental analyses for the next phase of the project.